leobarcove/spa-website/MOBILE_AUDIT.md

 ## ✅ Mobile-First Design Confirmation

-The Serenity Spa website is built with a **mobile-first approach** and is fully optimized for mobile devices.
+The Sharon Spa website is built with a **mobile-first approach** and is fully optimized for mobile devices.

 ### 1. Responsive Design Foundation